NockyCZ/CS2-Deathmatch/README.md

 # CS2 Deathmatch plugin
 CS2 Deathmatch plugin for [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp).
-Minimum CSS API version: 216 and only for Linux servers!<br>
+Minimum CSS API version: 216<br>
 Use gamemodes like `Custom` , `Casual` or `Deathmatch` for the plugin to work properly.<br>
 Set the map duration according to `mp_timelimit`, the roundtime is also determined by this cvar.